-The entirety of the mark is reproduced within the disputed domain name.
+The entirety STRONG-TIE trademark is reproduced within the disputed domain name with only the deletion of the hyphen mark "-" between "strong" and "tie" in the Complainant's trademark.
 Accordingly, the disputed domain name is confusingly similar to the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.7.

-Although the addition of other term "usa" may bear on assessment of the second and third elements, the Panel finds the addition of such term does not prevent a finding of confusing similarity between the disputed domain name and the mark for the purposes of the Policy.
+Although the addition of other term "shop" may bear on assessment of the second and third elements, the Panel finds the addition of such term does not prevent a finding of confusing similarity between the disputed domain name and the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.8.